MHeasell/rwe/README.md

 https://ci.appveyor.com/project/MHeasell/rwe/branch/master

-To find the files, click "Configuration: Release", then "Artifacts".
+To find the files, click "Environment: RWE\_COMPILER=MSYS; Configuration: Release", then "Artifacts".

 RWE is currently only available on Windows, however the code is also built and tested on Linux.